magmide/magmide/posts/intro-verification-logic-in-magmide.md

 TODO nat

 This type encodes natural numbers (or unsigned integers) in the weird recursive style of the [Peano axioms](https://en.wikipedia.org/wiki/Natural_number#Peano_axioms), where `0` is of course `zero`, `1` is `successor(zero)`, `2` is `successor(successor(zero))`, and so on.
 Remember, `successor` isn't a *function* that increments a value, it's a *type constructor* that *wraps* children values.
-Don't worry, you won't have to actually write them that way in practice, since the Magmide compiler will coerce normally numbers into `nat` when it makes sense to.
+Don't worry, you won't have to actually write them that way in practice, since the Magmide compiler will coerce normal numbers into `nat` when it makes sense to.

 You may wonder why we'd represent them this way?
 Wouldn't this be incredibly inefficient?
 Whatever happened to bytes?

 And you'd be right!
 In a real program this way of encoding numbers would be an absolute disaster.
-But Peano naturals are perfect for proving properties of numbers since the definition is so simple, precise, and doesn't depend on any other types.
+But the Peano encoding is perfect for proving properties of numbers since the definition is so simple, precise, and doesn't depend on any other types.
 Our real programs will never use this idealized representation, but it's extremely useful when we're proving things about bits and arrays and a whole lot more.
 We'll see exactly how when we finally get to proofs, so for now let's not worry about it and just write some functions for these numbers:

 TODO nat operations add, subtract, multiply, remainder divide, is_even